-There was a notable improvement in the number of disadvantaged males achieving the Basics grade 5+ measure, from 11.1% in 2019 to 25% in 2023, and in the number of disadvantaged males achieving the basics grade 4+ measure, from 30.6% in 2019 to 47.5% in 2023.
+There was a 6.2% improvement from 2023 in the number of disadvantaged males achieving the Basics grade 4+ measure, plus a 2.7% increase in the number of disadvantaged males achieving the Basics grade 5+ measure.
+Furthermore, the overall male disadvantaged P8 increased by 0.3.

-In addition, there was also notable difference in the number of SEND students achieving the basics measure, with an improvement of 9.1% since 2019 for grade 5+ and 2% for grade 4+.
+In addition, there was also notable difference in the number of SEND students achieving the basics measure, with an improvement of 1.4% since 2023 for grade 5+ and 22.5% for grade 4+.
+Furthermore, the overall SEND disadvantaged P8 increased by 0.24.
 Thus, demonstrating that the tuition catch-up programme was successful.